BCDevOps/devops-platform-workshops/workshop-labs/docs/developer_operations/02_registry_console.md

 # Interacting with the Registry Console
 The registry console provides a web based interface to view the container images build for your projects.
-It can be used to obtain information on how to push/pull to the registry (from your local machine), as well as setting access rights on yoru project images.
+It can be used to obtain information on how to push/pull to the registry (from your local machine), as well as setting access rights on your project images.

 ### Accessing the Registry Console